corcor27/Introduction_to_R/_episodes/14-filesystems.md

 > ## What does the environment say about variable x?
-> You should notice that the variable has not changed it's value to 15.
+> You should notice that the variable 'x' has not changed it's value to 15.
 {: .challenge}

 Now try: